 It’s really quite a scenic campground; set in a stand of redwoods that’s in excellent if not pristine condition, it feels very similar to the old-growth campgrounds of Big Basin.
 Many areas have only a few scattered stumps and are in nearly old-growth condition.
 However, the most impressive areas, especially the A loop of Sequoia Flat, are also the most heavily logged; it looks like the biggest and straightest redwoods were selectively cut before the park was acquired in 1924.

-The main drawback of Memorial County Park is that it doesn’t feel quite as connected to nature as smaller campgrounds like Portola or Butano.
+The drawback of Memorial County Park is that it doesn’t feel quite as connected to nature as smaller campgrounds like Portola or Butano.
 The campground, the largest on the peninsula, is heavily developed; every bit of available space between Pescadero Creek and Pescadero Road is used for campgrounds or picnic areas.
 The campground itself feels fine, but if you want to go for a short walk there aren’t a lot of really good options unless you go to one of the neighboring parks.
 Mainly that’s because outside the campgrounds, and especially around the day use areas, Memorial has a lot of old, deteriorated development.

 In a way Memorial is a throwback to 1930s campgrounds like Big Basin, Mariposa Grove, and Sequoia National Park, all of which used to be pretty densely packed; those parks were eventually restored to a more natural state.

-The campground is ideally situated between the inland heat and the cold, foggy coast.
+The park is ideally situated between the inland heat and the cold, foggy coast.
 There’s a lot to do in the area; it’s about a 20-minute drive to the remarkably well-preserved coast with its state beaches, farm stands, and lighthouse.
 The nearby tiny town of Pescadero has a pretty good grocery store where you can find the aforementioned artichoke bread, and the wildly popular Duarte’s Tavern, which looks like it hasn’t changed since the 1930s.

 The main campground has are three different kinds of campsite: